hvlkk/Guidely/README.md

 2. Clone the repository.
 3. Navigate to the directory you installed the repository in.
 4. Run `flutter pub get`, to ensure you have access to the flutter libraries used across the project.
 5. Open up an Android emulator, or an Android phone in developer mode that's connected to your computer.
+See the related [Android Studio](https://developer.android.com/studio/run/managing-avds) page for a guide on how to set up an Android Virtual Device.
-6. Run `main.dart`.
-This can be achieved either by running `flutter run ./lib/main.dart` through CLI (provided you are still on the directory the project was installed in), or if you are using Visual Studio Code, by clicking on 'Run Without Debugging' under the Run tab.
+6. Run `main.dart` using either `flutter run ./lib/main.dart` from the CLI or 'Run Without Debugging' in Visual Studio Code under the Run tab.

 ## Directory Structure

 The code is hosted inside the [lib folder](https://github.com/hvlkk/Guidely/tree/main/lib).
 Brief directory descriptions follow:

-- _bloc_: Contains the business logic components used throughout the project.
+- _bloc_: Business logic components used throughout the project.
-- _configs & misc_: Contain a single file each, for the app config and the "global" variables used throughout the project respesctfully.
+- _configs & misc_: Contain a single file each for the app config and global variables respectively.
-- _models_: Contains files for the data models used throughout the project.
+- _models_: Data models used throughout the project.
-- _providers_: Contains the files that set up the [riverpod](https://pub.dev/packages/flutter_riverpod) providers used across the project.
+- _providers_: Setup for the [riverpod](https://pub.dev/packages/flutter_riverpod) providers used across the project.
-- _repositories_: Contains the files that adhere to the repository design pattern, and are used for database access.
+- _repositories_: Adheres to the repository design pattern, used for database access.
-- _screens_: Contains the files which represent screen widgets.
+- _screens_: Screen widgets.
-- _services_: Contains the files which are used as services throughout the project.
+- _services_: Services used throughout the project.
-- _utils_: Contains the utility files used throughout the project.
+- _utils_: Utility files used throughout the project.
-- _web_server_: Contains the projects that set up the web server used for tour guide application approvals & rejections.
+- _web_server_: Projects setting up the web server for tour guide application approvals and rejections.
-- _widgets:_ Contains all the (non-screen) widgets used across the project.
+- _widgets_: Non-screen widgets used across the project.

 ## Contributors